axelspringer/axelspringer.github.io/OPEN-SOURCE-GUIDE.md

 - … include a licence (for details see [“Licencing”](#licencing))

 ### What to inner source?
---In contrary to open source projects, inner source software is exclusively shared within the company.
+In contrary to open source projects, inner source software is exclusively shared within the company.
 We are currently working on a guide that is meant to support you as a developer at Axel Springer to share your code with all of your colleagues.
 Once it is ready, we’ll provide a separate README and a link right here.

 ### What NOT to open source?

 You shouldn’t open source your project if...
 - ... it doesn’t work / isn’t useful outside the Axel Springer environment, e.g. because it’s dependent upon Axel Springer-specific systems
-- neither you nor any other developer intends to maintain the project and serve as a contact person in the long run
+- ... neither you nor any other developer intends to maintain the project and serve as a contact person in the long run
-- it contains confidential source code or customer data
+- ... it contains confidential source code or customer data
-- you risk giving away specific knowledge that provides a competitive advantage or Unique Selling Point (USP) for Axel Springer
+- ... you risk giving away specific knowledge that provides a competitive advantage or Unique Selling Point (USP) for Axel Springer

 ## How to open source a project

 ### Prepare your project

-##### Provide a clear and comprehensive README
+#### Provide a clear and comprehensive README

 A good README is key to any open source project.
 If no README exists, any potential contributor or user is forced to deep-dive into your code to understand what the project is about, which is an absolute showstopper.
-Great templates can be found at:  [Zalando README template](https://github.com/zalando/zalando-howto-open-source/blob/master/READMEtemplate.md)) or take a look at[this README checklist](https://github.com/cfpb/open-source-project-template)
+Great templates can be found at:  [Zalando README template](https://github.com/zalando/zalando-howto-open-source/blob/master/READMEtemplate.md)) or take a look at [this README checklist](https://github.com/cfpb/open-source-project-template)

-##### Review your code
+#### Review your code

 - Code style and quality?
   - Include automated code analysis, comment your code properly, etc.